madgrizzle/ovos-PHAL-plugin-mk1/readme.md

 # Graphics
 The `mouth.icon=` command takes a custom format for it's black and white images.
 You can use the [HTML editor](http://htmlpreview.github.io/?https://raw.githubusercontent.com/MycroftAI/enclosure-mark1/master/editor.html) to create the image strings that can be sent.
-Within Mycroft you can send PNG files using `self.enclosure.display_png()` and they will be automatically converted to the correct format for you.

 # IO pins
 When looking at the device from the back, pins are laid out as: